aboutgeorge/usesthis/interviews/published/david.lanham.markdown

 ### What hardware are you using?

 Big screens and dark rooms seem to work out best.
 I'm on a [Mac Pro][mac-pro] dual core at home and 8-core at work, both with 4GB of RAM.
-For design and icon illustration I use a 6"x8" [Wacom Intuos][intuos] tablet and two monitors: a 20" and a 30".
-For drawing and other illustration I use a 21" [Cintiq monitor][cintiq].
+For design and icon illustration I use a 6"x8" [Wacom Intuos][intuos-6x8] tablet and two monitors: a 20" and a 30".
+For drawing and other illustration I use a 21" [Cintiq monitor][cintiq-21ux].
 Before I use any computer hardware I work most of it out on pen and paper in my sketchbook.
 My recent pens of choice have been the Foray .5mm and a Zebra brush pen.

 ### And what software?